 You may be thinking why not WD-40?
 WD-40 is essentially kerosene and a carrier/spray.
 Nice for cleaning metal, loosening things up, etc., like a penetrating oil, but NO long-term lubricant properties.
 The “WD” in WD40 stands for “Water Dispersant”, which is what WD-40 primarily is, not a lubricant.

 Did you know that your garage door springs will let you know when they’ve about reached the breaking point?
 It sounds crazy but it’s true – if you know what to look for.
-This is a great preventive maintenance tip to add to your spring cleaning to-do list.

-To test the balance of your garage door, with the garage door closed pull the red-handled emergency release cord(its a good practice to check this once a year and make sure other family members know how it operates).
-This disconnects the door from the opener, allowing you to open your door by hand.
 While raising and lowering the door a few times, listen carefully for any squeaking noises.
 This is the sound of hinges that need to be lubricated.
 Your garage door hinges will generally need to be lubricated once a year.
+This is a great preventive maintenance tip to add to your spring cleaning to-do list.

+Part of garage door maintenance is to ensure you can open the door without power to the opener.
+To test this, with the garage door closed pull the red-handled emergency release cord(its a good practice to check this once a year and make sure other family members know how it operates).
+This disconnects the door from the opener, allowing you to open your door by hand.

-A little lubricant will do wonders in keeping the springs operating smoothly!
+A little lubricant will do wonders in keeping the springs operating smoothly

-Home Run Inspections
+Home Run Inspections, LLC